Sznapsollo/PrivThingServer/README.md

 ## Can also create as service
-- Create service file - lets name it for example **prithThingService.service** with the following content (placement of node might be different in your case)
+- Create service file - lets name it for example **privThingService.service** with the following content (placement of node might be different in your case)
 ```
 [Unit]
 Description=ListingFilesServer for PrivThing